-If you see potential symptoms of AFM in your child, (for example, if he or she is not using an arm) you should contact your health care provider as soon as possible.
-AFM can be diagnosed by examining your child's nervous system, taking an MRI scan and testing the cerebral spinal fluid.
+If you see potential symptoms of AFM in your child, (for example, if he or she is not using an arm), contact your health care provider right away.
+AFM can be diagnosed by examining your child's nervous system, taking an MRI scan, testing the cerebral spinal fluid, and checking nerve conduction.
 It is important that tests are done as soon as possible after someone develops symptoms.
 While there is no specific treatment for AFM, doctors may recommend certain interventions on a case-by-case basis.